Skip to Content

 Woman doing a hack squat in a gym

-Hack squats offer lots of support for your upper body during the exercise.
+Hack squats offer lots of support for your upper body, making them a safe exercise for your lower back.

-As the machine pretty much forces you to stay in the correct position, your technique should be almost perfect with every rep.
+As the machine forces you to stay in the correct position, your technique should be almost perfect with every rep.

 The fact that the hack squat machine enforces good technique, supports your upper body, and keeps you stable throughout means that hack squats could be seen as being good for your back.